Alumnus Brian Langat – There are endless opportunities available for a willing mindset

 Where do you work?

-I am a Management Trainee and part of the award winning Global Leadership Development Programme at Marriott International.
-As a management trainee, I am posted in the Middle East & Africa headquarters in Dubai, UAE with a focus on Learning and Development Reporting, and Analytics in Business Support Finance.
-The Middle EA headquarters manages and franchises over 350 resorts and hotels, encompassing 19 distinct brands.
+I am currently a Management Trainee and part of the award winning Global Leadership Development Program at Marriott International.
+Best known for its footprint in hospitality, Marriott International is currently the world’s largest multinational company in the industry with a portfolio of 6000+ hotels and resorts across the world.
+As a management trainee, I am posted in the Middle East & Africa headquarters in Dubai, UAE with a focus on Learning and Development Reporting and Analytics and Business Support Finance.
+The Middle East & Africa headquarters manages and franchises 350+ resorts and hotels, encompassing 19 distinct brands.

 My experience so far has been nothing short of extraordinary; no day at the Marriott is ever the same with new challenging opportunities, very supportive leaders and mentors, and the chance to build a career I envision.
 I have been involved in projects that directly affect business operations in which my input has contributed towards increasing global operations.
 Being here is an endless learning curve that enables me to nurture my interests in data-driven decisions and business finance.